 We will furthermore return to Juggle by Cristian Marina, in order to illustrate, by a few musical examples, the resemblances and especially the differences between the versions of a piece, as well as the practical ways of obtaining them.
-We chose this piece - as an object for our study - for two reasons: on the one hand it has been integrated in the research project constituting the general frame of this article and, on the other hand, it is a very eloquent musical example for the chosen theme, being also a great accomplishment of 21st century Romanian contemporary music.
+We chose this piece - as an object for our study - for two reasons: on the one hand it has been integrated in the research project constituting the general frame of this article and, on the other hand, it is a very eloquent musical example for the chosen theme, being also a great accomplishment of 21st century Romanian contemporary music7.

-In its version for alto saxophone and piano, Juggle was played for the first time on July 6, 2006, at the Cankarjev Dom, Ljubljana, Slovenia, at the 14th World Saxophone Congress, by David J. Parks (saxophone) and Marina Chamasyan (piano).
-Intorno (clarinet, violin and piano), mostly based on Juggle, was played for the first time by the Aperto Trio on May 28, 2006 (in http://web.comhem.se/~u70815704/%28first%29-performances.htm - the official website of the composer (visited on 12.16.2011).
+In its version for alto saxophone and piano, Juggle was played for the first time on July 6, 2006, at the Cankarjev Dom, Ljubljana, Slovenia, at the 14th World Saxophone Congress, by David J. Parks (saxophone) and Marina Chamasyan (piano)8.
+Intorno (clarinet, violin and piano), mostly based on Juggle, was played for the first time by the Aperto Trio on May 28, 2006 (in the Atrium of the Cantacuzino Palace, in Bucharest, Romania, during the International Week of New Music), but it was also played one year later, at the international festival "ISCM - World Music Days", in Hong Kong, China (by the ensemble of the Music Conservatory in Sichuan)7.

-Intomo, mostly based on its previous version, Juggle, received the 1st Prize at the International Aperto Composition Competition, Bucharest, 2006 (president of the jury: Ştefan Niculescu) - http://web.comhem.se/~u70815704/biography.htm - the official website of the composer, visited on 12.16.2011.
+7 Intomo, mostly based on its previous version, Juggle, received the 1st Prize at the International Aperto Composition Competition, Bucharest, 2006 (president of the jury: Ştefan Niculescu) http://web.comhem.se/~u70815704/biography.htm - the official website of the composer, visited on 12.16.2011.